Battle of Ashdown: Battle

 Four days later, on about 8 January, the armies fought again at Ashdown.
 The Vikings arrived first at the battle ground and deployed along the top of the ridge, giving them the advantage.
 They divided their forces into two contingents, one under their kings, Bagsecg and Halfdan, the other under their earls.
 When the West Saxons heard this from their scouts, they decided to copy the formation, with Æthelred facing the kings and Alfred the earls.
 The king then retired to his tent to hear Mass, while Alfred led his forces to the battlefield.
 Both sides formed their forces into shield walls. Æthelred would not cut short his devotions and Alfred risked being outflanked and overwhelmed by the whole Danish army.
-He decided to attack and led his men in a charge up hill.
+He decided to attack and led his men in an uphill charge.
 Battle then raged around a small thorn tree and finally the West Saxons were victorious.
-Although both the Anglo-Saxon Chronicle and Asser emphasise Alfred's role in the victory, in the view of Richard Abels it was the attack by Æthelred when he joined the battle which was decisive and he may have intended all along to take the Vikings unawares.
+Although both the Anglo-Saxon Chronicle and Asser emphasise Alfred's role in the victory, in the view of Richard Abels it was the attack by Æthelred when he joined the battle which was decisive and he might have intended all along to take the Vikings unawares.
 They suffered heavy losses, including King Bagsecg and five earls, Sidroc the Old, Sidroc the Younger, Osbern, Fræna, and Harold.
 The West Saxons pursued the fleeing Vikings until nightfall, cutting them down.
 However, victory proved short-lived, as it was followed by two defeats, at Basing and Meretun.
 Soon after Easter, which fell on 15 April in that year, Æthelred died and was succeeded by Alfred.

 The Battle of Ashdown can be dated because Bishop Heahmund of Sherborne died in the Battle of Meretun, and it is known that he died on 22 March 871.
 The Anglo-Saxon Chronicle records that the Battle of Basing was two months earlier, dating it to 22 January, Ashdown fourteen days before that on 8 January, Reading four days earlier on 4 January, Englefield another four days earlier on 31 December 870 and the arrival of the Vikings in Reading three days earlier on 28 December.
 However, as the two month interval between Meretun and Basing is probably not exact, the earlier dates are approximate.

-The battle in fiction

-There is an account of the battle in The Namesake by C. Walter Hodges.
-Tom Brown's Schooldays includes an account of a visit to the battlefield.

-The battle is also featured in the novel Assassin's Creed Valhalla: Geirmund's Saga by Matthew J. Kirby, and was then later featured in the manhua Assassin's Creed Valhalla: Blood Brothers by Feng Zisu.